Centre for Movement, Occupational and Rehabilitation Sciences (MOReS)

 The Centre for Movement, Occupational and Rehabilitation Sciences is a growing research centre which brings together three key ingredients - Research, Education and Care.

-MOReS is underpinned by a strong research team under five key research themes:
+MOReS is underpinned by a strong multidisciplinary and dynamic research team under five key research clusters:

 Research impact

 Excellent scientific research can impact, change and benefit the society we live in and our quality of life.
-We might see the impact in our economy, in our culture, our public policy or services, in health provision or in the environment.
+We might see the impact on our economy, our culture, our public policy or services, health provision or in the environment.

-Examples of research impact benefiting the local community include:
+Examples of MOReS research impact benefiting the local community include:

 • Physical activity for neurological conditions handbook